vizia/audia/README.md

 ## Current Status

 Audia is actively evolving.
-Core flows (login, browsing, search, playback, queue, and playlist operations) are in place, but the app is not yet production-hardened.
+Core flows (login, browsing, search, playback, queue, and playlist operations) are in place, but the app is not yet production-ready.

 If you hit a bug, opening an issue with steps to reproduce is very helpful.